Alan Tudyk: Television

-One of his better-known roles is the playful, easy-going Hoban "Wash" Washburne in the 2002 television series Firefly by Joss Whedon.
-Although the series ran for only one season, Universal Studios purchased the rights to make a film, Serenity, and Tudyk reprised his role.
+Tudyk portrayed Hoban "Wash" Washburne in the 2002 television series Firefly by Joss Whedon.
+The series ran for one season, and Universal Studios purchased the rights to make a film, Serenity, in which Tudyk reprised his role.
 He did a few voices from Make Way for Noddy.

-In 2014, Tudyk took over the role of lead anchor on the live action adult swim comedy, Newsreaders.
-Tudyk appeared as the cult leader, Father, in a two-part episode of Strangers With Candy entitled "Blank Stare".
-Among several guest spots on popular shows such as Arrested Development, he played a convicted child sex offender on a popular episode of CSI: Crime Scene Investigation.
-Tudyk was cast as a special guest star in Joss Whedon's Dollhouse.
+In 2014, Tudyk took over the role of lead anchor on the live-action adult swim comedy, Newsreaders.
+He appeared as the cult leader, Father, in a two-part episode of Strangers With Candy entitled "Blank Stare".
+Among several guest spots on shows such as Arrested Development, he played a convicted child sex offender on an episode of CSI: Crime Scene Investigation.
+He was cast as a special guest star in Joss Whedon's Dollhouse.
 The show featured people whose personalities had been erased, with Tudyk portraying Alpha, a former "active" who accidentally downloaded 48 separate personalities.
 Alpha served as the main antagonist of the series' first season, with guest appearances in the show's second season.

-Tudyk also guest-starred in three episodes of ABC's modern remake of the television miniseries V. Tudyk provided the voice of superhero Green Arrow and villain Psimon in the animated series Young Justice.
+Tudyk also guest-starred in three episodes of ABC's modern remake of the television miniseries V. He provided the voice of superhero Green Arrow and villain Psimon in the animated series Young Justice.
 He also co-starred in the ABC comedy series Suburgatory as Noah Werner, a dentist from the city, who moves to the suburbs.
-Tudyk voiced Debbie the prostitute in season 3 of The Life and Times of Tim.
-He also provided the voices of Ludo Avarius and King River Butterfly in the Disney animated series Star vs the Forces of Evil.
+Tudyk voiced Debbie the prostitute in season 3 of The Life & Times of Tim.
+He also provided the voices of Ludo Avarius and King River Butterfly in the Disney animated series Star vs. the Forces of Evil.

-In 2015, he released his own web series Con Man based loosely upon his experiences touring the convention circuit after the cancellation of Firefly.
-He was a main cast member of the DC Comics-based show Powerless.
+In 2015, Tudyk released his own web series Con Man based loosely upon his experiences touring the convention circuit after the cancellation of Firefly.
+He was a main cast member of the DC Comics-based show Powerless, portraying Van Wayne.

-In 2017, season 2 of Dirk Gently's Holistic Detective Agency saw Tudyk in the role of Mr. Priest, a somewhat rogue Blackwing operative who is on familiar terms with Dirk, Bart and the Rowdy 3.
-Tudyk is set to voice Optimus Prime in the upcoming Transformers: EarthSpark animated series.
+In 2017, season 2 of Dirk Gently's Holistic Detective Agency saw Tudyk in the role of Mr. Priest, a rogue Blackwing operative who is on familiar terms with Dirk, Bart and the Rowdy 3.
+Tudyk then later returned to the Transformers franchise by voicing Optimus Prime in the EarthSpark animated series.

+In 2021, he starred in the lead role in the Resident Alien TV series on the Syfy channel.
+It finished airing after its fourth season.

+In 2024, Tudyk played the role of Alex Sartorius / Dr. Phosphorus in Creature Commandos.
+In 2025, he reprised his role as K-2SO in the second season of Andor.

 Video games

 Tudyk voiced an unnamed marine in Halo 3 and the squad's elite trooper in Halo 3: ODST.
-He, Nathan Fillion and Adam Baldwin gave their likenesses to each characters similar to Firefly.
-Tudyk voiced Green Arrow in Injustice: Gods Among Us and Injustice 2.
+He, Nathan Fillion and Adam Baldwin gave their likenesses to each character similar to Firefly.
+Tudyk then reprised his role as Green Arrow in Injustice: Gods Among Us and Injustice 2.